Unboxing LLMs > loading...

 plt.show()

-Sample Output and Interpretation
+Sample Output and Interpretation: What the Numbers Mean

 The confusion matrix from our example: